Shivvrat/shivvrat.github.io/_pages/hiring.md

 Please do not contact me by email.
 Submit all inquiries through the <a href="https://forms.gle/SYb5HQeXQB3ogedo9" target="_blank">Google Form</a> (also linked at the top of this page).
 Email messages may be missed, but Google Form submissions are reviewed regularly.

-For Ph.D. opportunities, you must also apply through the official NJIT application portal.
+For Ph.D. opportunities, you must also submit a formal application through the official NJIT admissions portal.
+List my name as the faculty member you wish to work with in your Statement of Purpose.

 For general questions about MS or Ph.D. admissions in NJIT Computer Science, please consult the official departmental pages.
 I cannot respond to individual admissions questions by email.